vaimalaviya1233/aosp-dictionaries/README.md

 * `wordlists/tok_wordlist.combined.gz`: https://codeberg.org/Helium314/aosp-dictionaries/issues/1 (CC by-sa 3.0 and 4.0 combined license)
 * all others in `wordlists`: https://github.com/openboard-team/openboard/tree/master/dictionaries, most of these are default AOSP keyboard wordlists
 * `wordlists_experimental/en_emoji.combined`: adapted from [gemoji](https://github.com/github/gemoji/blob/master/db/emoji.json)
-* all others in `wordlists_experimental`: created using [`create_wordlist_from_sentences.py`](create_wordlist_from_sentences.py), using word lists available at https://wortschatz.uni-leipzig.de/en/download/ (under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license)
+* all others in `wordlists_experimental`: created using [`wordlist.py`](scripts/wordlist.py) and [`wordlist_combined.py`](scripts/wordlist_combined.py), using word lists available at https://wortschatz.uni-leipzig.de/en/download/ (under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license)

-[`create_wordlist_from_sentences.py`](create_wordlist_from_sentences.py) is still experimental, rather slow and may produce bad dictionaries in some languages.
-See the `example` functions on how the script can be used.
+The python scripts is still experimental, rather slow and may produce bad dictionaries in some languages.
+See the [examples](scripts/examples.py) on how the scripts can be used.

 In the experimental dictionaries, names are typically missing as they don't pass the _hunspell_ spellcheck.
-A "potentially_offensive" attribute is added for some words, which sometimes seems unnecessary.
+A `possibly_offensive` attribute is added for some words, which sometimes seems unnecessary.
 Currently this is coming from the "nosuggest" attribute of the used _hunspell_ dictionaries, which occurs for offensive words as well as for weird / rare word forms.
-Other flags are currently missing, same for shortcuts (e.g. ill -> I'll or écoeuré -> écœuré, as found in AOSP dictionaries).
+Furthermore, `possibly_offensive` words and `shortcut`s are taken from Android wordlists for the same locale.
+Other flags are currently missing.

 An empty dictionary is available in dictionaries/empty.dict.